-Probate Valuation: Property & Contents
+Probate Valuation of Property & Contents by Expert Chartered Surveyors Firm

 If the deceased’s contents such as art, antiques, jewellery and other chattels are estimated to be over £1,500 in value you will need these accurately valued by a qualified professional valuer.